FStarLang/FStar/INSTALL.md

     - The Visual F# Tools are installed automatically when you first create or open an F# project.

-**Easy alternative:** open a Cygwin command prompt, and hit `make` from the `src` directory.
+**Easy alternative:** open a Cygwin command prompt, and run `make` from the `src` directory.
 This will run `msbuild` on the Visual Studio solution file; in effect, this performs exactly what you would get by clicking the "Build" button within Visual Studio.

 Read on for the more complete solution involving Visual Studio itself.